 Press the second load lever labeled "Close 1st" to release the load plate from its locked position.
+Release the lever labeled "Close 1st"

 With the second lever fully retracted, gently push down on the "Open 1st" lever to loosen the load plate.
 Lift the load plate with your fingers to open it completely.